square-computersetup/square-computersetup.github.io/_pages/fte.md

 Note: This is __not__ the Google Duo app.

 ## 💻 Laptop in hand?
 With the lingering effects of the pandemic, there may be a delay in getting a laptop to you before your start date.
-Have you received your official Square laptop and have it with you?
+Have you received your official Block laptop and have it with you?

 [👍  Yes](/os){: .btn .btn--success .btn--large} [😿  No](/alt){: .btn .btn--inverse .btn--large}